mdubbs/et-microservice/README.md

 * Written in Go, for some reason..
 * Uses the OpenWeatherMap API as well as Google's Places API
+* Uses BoltDB for a lightweight key/value store

 ### Using the service
 Just run `go run`, or `go build` and then `./et-microservice` or `et-microservice.exe`, the service can be reached at `http://localhost:8080`